 Tanya Karpova

-Tanya Karpova is a Moscow-based ceramic sculptor who actively participates in the art scene both in Russia and internationally.
-In their artistic practice, Tanya explores the expressive possibilities of various ceramic materials, including porcelain.
+I am a Moscow-based ceramic sculptor working in Russia and internationally.
+In my practice, I explore the expressive potential of various ceramic materials, including porcelain.

 Education